 What Does “Under Water” Mean?

-Unfortunately, for the millions of homeowners who are upside down right now on their home, they know all too well that it’s not nearly as fun as hanging upside down from the monkey bars on the playground.
+Unfortunately, for the millions of homeowners who are upside down on their home, they know all too well that it’s not nearly as fun as hanging upside down from the monkey bars on the playground.

 So how did so many people end up owing more than their home is worth?